eagle1-sys/whereis-api-v0/README.md

 # Eagle1 whereis API

 ## Goal
-We focus on one thing: making it easy to track a shipment’s locations over time with a simple, streamlined API query.
+**Making it easy** for developers to track any shipment (with any logistics provider), using a simple API query.

 ## Problem
 Since different logistics providers have their own APIs and data formats, integrating various logistics data poses a significant challenge for app developers.